Rocket mail: Reusable launch vehicles

 Rocket expert Willy Ley speculated in 1954 that using small cruise missiles to rapidly deliver mail might be possible for as little as three times the rate for airmail, in part because they could be reusable.
 Technologists like Robert Zubrin, of Mars Society fame, think that rocket mail, or at least ultra-elite business package delivery, may become commercially viable with the development of fully reusable launch systems, particularly single-stage to orbit vehicles.
 Such systems would allow package delivery anywhere in the world in 30–45 minutes.
 This idea has been forwarded by Zubrin and was the original business plan behind Pioneer Rocketplane (later Rocketplane Limited, Inc.), which he co-founded.
 Zubrin has since left the company, which is now focused on pursuing a somewhat more conventional space tourism strategy.
-The potential of package delivery with reusable launch vehicles is discussed in Zubrin's book Entering Space: Creating a Spacefaring Civilization|Entering Space.
+The potential of package delivery with reusable launch vehicles is discussed in Zubrin's book Entering Space: Creating a Spacefaring Civilization.

-On 3 December 2005, XCOR Aerospace flew its EZ-Rocket (a rocket-powered Long-EZ aircraft the company built as a demonstrator for its reusable rocket engines) from Mojave, California to California City, California, both in Kern County.
+On 3 December 2005, XCOR Aerospace flew its EZ-Rocket (a rocket-powered Long-EZ aircraft the company built as a demonstrator for its reusable rocket engines) from Mojave, California, to California City, California, both in Kern County.
 Test pilot Dick Rutan made the flight, which lasted about 9 minutes and carried US mail from the post office in Mojave to addresses in California City.
 This was the first time that a crewed, rocket-powered aircraft was used to carry U.S. Mail.

 Occurrences in popular culture

-A surplus mail rocket is used to reach the moon in Rocket Ship Galileo (1947).
+A surplus mail rocket is used to reach the Moon in Robert Heinlein's Rocket Ship Galileo (1947).

 Mail is delivered by rocket in an early chapter of Gravity's Rainbow by Thomas Pynchon (1973).
-The character Prentice Pirate receives orders this way.
+The character Pirate Prentice receives orders this way.

 RocketMail was the name for one of the first major, free webmail services.
 For a brief time, RocketMail battled with Hotmail for the number-one spot among free webmail services.
 Yahoo! acquired RocketMail in 1997, and assimilated it into Yahoo!
 Mail.

 Ethan Hunt's computerized sunglasses (for a mission briefing) are delivered by a missile with a ground-piercing spike on the nose, fired from a shoulder-mounted tube, at the start of the 2000 film Mission: Impossible 2.

 Gerhard Zucker's Scottish rocket mail was depicted in the 2004 film The Rocket Post.

 Bill Bryson mentions missile mail in his 2006 memoir The Life and Times of the Thunderbolt Kid.